codeplea/Hands-On-Network-Programming-with-C/README.md

 Chapter 11, Establishing SSH Connections with libssh, requires that the libssh library is installed.

-Instructions for installing all of the require software are provided in the the appendices.
+Instructions for installing all of the require software are provided in the appendices.
 See Appendix B, Setting Up Your C Compiler On Windows, Appendix C, Setting Up Your C Compiler On Linux, and Appendix D, Setting Up Your C Compiler On macOS, for compiler setup.
 A complete list of the example programs provided is given in Appendix E, Example Programs.

 No non-free software is required to follow along with any of the examples in this book.